perlindgren/bevy-bullet-hell/README.md

   You have a limited set of weapon slots, starting from a single slot when when born, upgrading over time by opening chests.

 - Weapons:
-  - Melee style, short range, lots of damage at high risc of colliding.
+  - Melee style, short range, lots of damage at high risk of colliding.
 You may charge an attack either aimed or round house by right stick.
   - Thrown, bombs or EMG like (radius based), position/radius selected by right stick.
   - Shoot, lazer/gun/arrow like.
 Direction set by aim point.
 Range determined by weapon type/charging.
 - Speed running: